-Homework and Quiz Policy PHY1303: Introductory Mechanics Professor Jodi Cooley
+Homework Policy PHYS 1308: General Physics II Professor Jodi Cooley

-Most of your homework will be handed in electronically through the WileyPLUS system.
-However, this course will test your ability to not only get the correct answer to a problem but also to demonstrate that you can correctly solve a problem.
+This course will test your ability to not only get the correct answer to a problem but also to demonstrate that you can correctly solve a problem.
 The following policy provides the strict guidelines covering any written material which you submit to the instructor for grading (e.g. written solutions to homework used as a quiz problem, or any solutions written up for an in-class quiz).